 What are those risks?
 How to mitigate them?
 I have listed five tricks.

 Don’t make your app available to everyone at once.
 Rather, make it available to a closed group of people you believe the number app server can handle.

 If everything goes as per the plan, bring more closed group into the testing circle.
 If build an app in all over the country you must create such groups in every state.

 When you want to expand the testing circle, open the circle to new invitees.
-This will test your app for inconsistencies and give you enough idea how far you must scale up your app server to cater new app users.
+This will test your app for inconsistencies and give you enough idea of how far you must scale up your app server to cater to new app users.

-Once you start receiving enough good news and are confident enough, launch your app to public on the respective app stores.
+Once you start receiving enough good news and are confident enough, launch your app to the public on the respective app stores.